Call Now 24/7 - Free Consultation! 844-686-5397

 Equipment and Machinery Accidents on Construction Sites

 Construction sites rely on heavy machinery like cranes, forklifts, and excavators.
-When this equipment malfunctions or is improperly maintained, staff members face severe risks.
+When this equipment malfunctions or is improperly maintained, staff members face severe risks and may have grounds for a product liability claim.
 We secured justice for a local worker who suffered significant trauma when a forklift’s hydraulic system failed.

 Electrical Injuries in Construction Work

-Contact with live wires or improperly grounded equipment can cause severe burns and internal organ damage or death
+Contact with live wires or improperly grounded equipment can cause severe burns, brain trauma, internal organ damage, or even death.

 Struck-By Accidents: A Common Construction Risk

 Falling objects, swinging materials, and moving equipment pose serious dangers.
-We represented multiple employees who where injured by falling construction materials, including a case where inadequate overhead protection led to serious brain damage.
+We represented multiple employees who were injured by falling construction materials, including a case where inadequate overhead protection led to serious brain damage.

-After a construction incident Allentown, you may qualify for several types of benefits.
+After a construction incident in Allentown, you may qualify for several types of benefits, including those covering economic and non-economic damages.
 At Munley Law, we look at every possible source of recovery to help with your hospital bills, lost income, and other expenses.

 What to Know About Your Construction Accident Claim in Allentown, PA